-The college staff and students must adhere to a code of conduct that recognizes that the unlawful manufacture, sale, delivery, unauthorized possession or use of any illicit drug is prohibited on property owned or otherwise controlled by La' James International College.
-If an individual associated with the College is apprehended for violating any drug-or alcohol-related law when on College property, or participating in a College activity, the College will fully cooperate with all law enforcement agencies.
-Underage possession or consumption of alcoholic beverages is not permitted on property owned or controlled by the College and the state laws will be enforced.
-Intentionally or knowingly selling, or intentionally or knowingly furnishing alcoholic beverages to persons under the age of 21, or to persons obviously inebriated, is not permitted on property owned or controlled by the College.
+The college staff and students must adhere to a code of conduct that recognizes that the unlawful manufacture, sale, delivery, unauthorized possession or use of any illicit drug or alcohol is prohibited on property owned or otherwise controlled by La' James International College (LJIC).
+If an individual associated with the College is apprehended for violating any drug-or alcohol-related law when on college property, or participating in a college activity, LJIC will fully cooperate with all law enforcement agencies.